 18. The Adirondacks, New York

-Although the fall is high season in the Adirondack Mountains in upstate New York, summer temperatures are perfect for enjoying everything the area has to offer.
+Summer temperatures are great for enjoying everything the Adirondacks have to offer.
 The mountains make for great hikes, and the cool lakes are perfect for water sports.
-Saranac Lake near Lake Placid is perfect for kayaking, canoeing, and boating.
+Saranac Lake near Lake Placid is ideal for kayaking, canoeing, and boating.
+Because autumn is high season (for the leaves changing color), June will be much quieter.

 17. Charleston, South Carolina

 Wait, but isn’t Charleston wonderful to visit any time of year?
 Well, sure.
 But June is particularly lovely.
-The whole city comes to life with festivals that are unique to the city, like the Charleston Rum Festival and Carifest Caribbean Carnival.
+The whole city comes to life with unique festivals, like the Charleston Rum Festival and Carifest Caribbean Carnival.
 The city also hosts an epic Juneteenth Freedom celebration, which highlights its Black heritage and culture.

 16. Gatlinburg, Tennessee

 Although June is the beginning of high season in Gatlinburg, its proximity to Great Smoky Mountains National Park makes it ideal for summer fun.
-The climate in Gatlinburg in June is mildly warm, with an average high of just 84 degrees — perfect for exploring.
+The climate here in June is mildly warm, with an average high of just 84 degrees — perfect for exploring.

 To see picturesque downtown Gatlinburg, hop on one of the free trolleys and ride through town.
 Use this trolley locator to find one!
 Also head over to Sevierville for more fun things to do in the Smoky Mountains region of Tennessee.